TrellixVulnTeam/swahilipython_SCMU/Doc/reference/executionmodel.rst

    i = 42
    f()

 ..
-XXX from * also invalid with relative imports (at least currently)
+XXX kutoka * also invalid with relative imports (at least currently)

 The :func:`eval` and :func:`exec` functions do not have access to the full environment for resolving names.
 Names may be resolved in the local and global